UPCnet/maxserver/README.rst

     * base.cfg - Base file with common sections, not to be deployed
     * customizeme.cfg - This is where you customize settings for your instance, (ports, urls, parts ...)
     * devel.cfg - Development version, full stack, with sources from git
+    * devel-with-osiris.cfg - Development version, full stack, with sources from git, using local oauth
     * debug.cfg - To connect to a (monolytic) remote max environment locally.
     * monoserver.cfg - Deploy a full stack max, using packaged versions in versions.cfg
     * jenkins.cfg - For Jenkins CI